Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 And the game platform announced new players have increased five times over.

-Over 800k people subscribe to chess YouTuber Agadmator’s channel.
-(One of his most-viewed video of all time, currently with just over 2M views, breaks down the final game in the movie between the main character and a Russian rival.)
-Since Queen’s Gambit, he says he saw a 3.7% increase with a femme identifying audience, which is about double previous numbers.
+Over 800k people subscribed to chess YouTuber Agadmator’s channel at the time.
+(One of his most-viewed video of all time, with millions of views, breaks down the final game in the movie between the main character and a Russian rival.)
+After Queen’s Gambit, he saw a 3.7% increase with a femme identifying audience, which doubled his previous trend.

 [More Marketing Trends & Tips for Your Inbox: Subscribe to the Newsletter]

-Goliath Games, a company that sells 6 different kinds of chess sets at different retail stores, saw sales go up 1,048% toward the end of October.
-Similarly toy company Spin Master notes increases for chess sets in the triple digits.
+Goliath Games, a company that sells 6 different kinds of chess sets at different retail stores, saw sales go up 1,048% toward the end of October following Queen’s Gambit topping the charts that year.
+Similarly toy company Spin Master noted increases for chess sets in the triple digits.

-And eBay shows a 215% increase in chess set and accessory sales.
+And eBay showed a 215% increase in chess set and accessory sales.

 (Check out the image below from Twitter user @paul_d_andersen charting growth in chess set sales for one merchant on Amazon.
 From 250 units/day to 1,000+.)